Scordragours/ViRus-vs-KeyMaster/README.md

 We are again employed in a video game creation company, a new project has been proposed to us.
 We have to create a video game with two teams: ViRus and Key Master scientists.
 ViRus will have to play in Virtual Reality while Key Master scientists will have to play with keyboard and mouse.

 The parts of the game can be set in augmented reality.

+⚠️ The source code cannot be put on GitHub for weight reasons. ⚠️

 ### Planning
 The project, ran from December 5, 2022 to January 20, 2022, at the end of this period, we returned 5 deliverables: